Aurelia N. Young

-Aurelia N. Young (1915-2010) was a musician, music educator, and civil rights activist.
+Aurelia Norris Young (née Aurelia Jeannette Norris; 1915 – October 17, 2010) was an American musician, music educator, and civil rights activist.
 She taught at Jackson State College (now Jackson State University) and Tougaloo College.

 Early life

-Aurelia Jeannette Norris was born in 1915 in Knottsville, Kentucky, the daughter of John H., a farmer, and Hilda A. Stone Norris.
-Young earned a bachelor's degree in 1937 from Wilberforce University, where she studied music theory, organ, and French horn.
+Aurelia Jeannette Norris was born in 1915, in Knottsville, Kentucky.
+She was the daughter of John H., a farmer, and Hilda A. Stone Norris.

+Young received a bachelor's degree in 1937 from Wilberforce University, where she studied music theory, organ, and French horn.
+She was a member of Delta Sigma Theta sorority.
+In 1941, she helped found the Jackson alumna chapter of Delta Sigma Theta sorority.

+Norris married Jack Young Sr. in 1938 and was the mother of two children, Jack H. Young Jr. and Hilda Jeannette Young.
+In Jack H. Young Sr.'s law practiice represented civil rights activists, including Freedom Riders.
+He credited Aurelia Young for her support in his decision to pursue the law, after two decades as a postal worker.
+Aurelia Young's salary kept the family afloat during the early years of his law practice, which began when he passed the bar in 1951.